lparry/travel-blog/source/_posts/2014-07-29-uvita-costa-rica.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/14534884297/in/set-72157645848999661" title="Best Fest 2013 by Lucas the nomad, on Flickr"><img src="https://farm4.staticflickr.com/3838/14534884297_0ef1d5160e_c.jpg" width="800" height="601" alt="Best Fest 2013"></a>

-Sunday night was a lot quiter than the Saturday, as one would expect, but it was great to get more time to hang out with my new found friends.
+Sunday night was a lot quieter than the Saturday, as one would expect, but it was great to get more time to hang out with my new found friends.
 Very glad that I crossed paths with those guys and I hope I run into them again some day soon!